 The security of IP camera cloud services mainly relies on obfuscation through proprietary protocols.
 Large numbers of cloud-exposed devices in private networks will certainly capture the interest of bot herders, exposing users to privacy intrusions, and intrusions of their private networks; and exposing the internet to large-scale DDoS attacks.
 The internet should brace itself for ever-larger DDoS as insecure devices are unlikely to disappear anytime soon.

-Details were presented at DeepSec on Nov 16 2017: Announcement and slides.
+Details were presented at DeepSec on Nov 16 2017: Announcement and slides [will be available soon].